Continuing Professional Development requirements

 The MII believe that to maintain a high professional practice standard a Mediator needs to continually develop professionally.
 The following requirements for Certified and Practitioner Membership are the minimum but it is anticipated that most Mediators will exceed the requirements.
 The requirements are grouped into three different elements to reflect different areas of practice development.
 In line with best practice, the requirements for each element stand alone.

-MII CPD requirements are on a one-year cycle for all practising MII Mediators made up across three areas as follows:
+MII CPD requirements are on a one-year cycle for all practising MII Mediators made up across three areas as outlined below.

 15 points (3 cases at 5 points per case)